-The need to harmonize with other regulators around the globe is another pandemic lesson that was mentioned in a wide-ranging “FDA Town Hall” discussion with Patrizia Cavazzoni, Deputy Director for Operations of the FDA Center for Drug Evaluation and Research (CDER), and Peter Marks, Director of the FDA Center for Biologics Evaluation and Research (CBER), interviewed by Cartier Esham, Chief Scientific Officer of the Biotechnology Innovation Organization (BIO).
+The need to harmonize with other regulators around the globe is another pandemic lesson mentioned in a wide-ranging FDA Town Hall.
+The panel featured Patrizia Cavazzoni, Deputy Director for Operations of the FDA Center for Drug Evaluation and Research (CDER), and Peter Marks, Director of the FDA Center for Biologics Evaluation and Research (CBER).
+They were interviewed by Cartier Esham, Chief Scientific Officer of the Biotechnology Innovation Organization (BIO).

 Another digital issue is the need to make the best use of real-world data, which can facilitate a faster and more thorough approval process for drugs.
 Mark said hefty data transfers are now a standard part of applications for approval.

 “People are starting to submit really large amounts of data.
 In the current system, they’re having to submit on hard drives because they are submitting terabytes of data,” said Marks.
 He added that the FDA needs to expand the infrastructure to accept this data, as well as the human capacity to analyze the data.

 Esham said the proposed “PDUFA VII” legislation that will guide the FDA for the next few years addresses the Sentinel System, the FDA’s digital tool for monitoring the safety of drugs after they have been approved.
 During the pandemic, it was an essential part of collecting information on the COVID-19 vaccines that received FDA Emergency Use Authorization.
 Marks and Cavazzoni are hoping to expand the way they use the Sentinel System to allow for more detailed patient feedback, faster reaction to problems, and better monitoring of special situations and patients, such as pregnant women and their children.